Pick your Poison: Undetectability versus Robustness in Data Poisoning Attacks: Discussion and Limitations

 \textbf{Advanced Attacks.} We do not evaluate all types of targeted attacks, such as subpopulation attacks~\cite{jagielski2021subpopulation}, \emph{triggerless} poisoning attacks~\cite{aghakhani2021bullseye,huang2020metapoison,zhu2019transferable} that do not require modifying the image during inference, other code poisoning attacks~\cite{hong2021handcrafted,yao2019latent} or against natural backdoors~\cite{wenger2022finding,wang2022training}.
 Further research is necessary to validate the effectiveness of the surveyed defenses against these attacks.

-\textbf{Reproducibility.} Using one A100 GPU, it takes 0.5 to 5 hours to poison a ResNet-18 model on CIFAR-10 and ImageNet, and 15 hours for CLIP.
+\textbf{Reproducibility.} We will release our source code to enhance the reproducibility of our work.
+To reproduce our experiments on a single A100 GPU, it takes 0.5 to 5 hours to poison a ResNet-18 model on CIFAR-10 and ImageNet, and 15 hours for CLIP.
 Our Pivotal Tuning defense needs 0.04 to 1 hour on CIFAR-10 and ImageNet, and 5 hours for CLIP.

+\textbf{Outlook.} We propose that all future defenses evaluate against attacks that need to remain both undetectable and robust.
+This prevents an attack from over- or under-poisoning and can lead to more reproducible and accurate assessments of the threats posed by a data poisoning attacker in practice.
+While any pair of model repair and backdoor detection methods can be used to measure the undetectability/robustness trade-off of a set of attacks, our methods are currently the most data-efficient and effective defenses out of all surveyed defenses.
+We hope that future research can build on our methods to find defenses with improved (i) effectiveness and (ii) data efficiency compared to our proposed methods.